rotaready/moment-range/README.md

 range.diff();         // 7945200000
 ```

-Optionally you may specify if the difference should be rounded, by default it
+Optionally you may specify if the difference should not be truncated.
+By default it
-mimics moment-js' behaviour and rounds the values:
+mimics moment-js' behaviour and truncates the values:

 ``` js
 const d1 = new Date(Date.UTC(2011, 4, 1));